 Pace Presidential Scholarship* | Value: $50,000+

 Select Florida resident students invited to President's Scholarship Competition will compete for the Pace Presidential Scholarship.
 Recipients are among UWF's Top Scholars.
 Students must complete their applications by the Dec.
-1 Priority Scholarship Deadline in order to be considered.
-Invitations to the competition will be distributed in December.
-The Pace Presidential Scholarship, in conjunction with Florida Bright Futures, covers tuition, mandatory fees, a meal plan, on-campus housing, an $800 per-semester textbook stipend, and a one-time paid summer research or study abroad experience valued at up to $1,500.
+1, 2021, Scholarship Priority Consideration Deadline in order to be considered.
+Invitations to the competition will be distributed in December for qualifying students who meet the Scholarship Priority Consideration Deadline.
+The Pace Presidential Scholarship, in conjunction with Florida Bright Futures, covers tuition, mandatory fees, a meal plan, on-campus housing, an $800 per-semester book stipend, and a one-time paid research or study abroad experience valued at up to $1,500.
 The award will not exceed direct costs.

 Students who do not receive the Pace Presidential Scholarship will maintain their original Admissions Academic Merit Scholarship.